 AIARE Level 2 Rec.
-Hut Based
+(Monarch Pass Hut Based)

 Who should take this course: AIARE 2 is a three-day course for those who have taken an AIARE 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
 The AIARE 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.

 Course Description: AIARE 2 is a three-day/24-hour course that provides backcountry travelers an opportunity to advance their decision making skills in more complicated situations such as being a leader within a small travel group, traveling in more complicated terrain, and/or developing a travel plan where online resources are scarce.